thirtytwointerops/kernel32/README.md

   </b>
 </p>

+## 📑 Documentation

+At [ThirtyTwo Interops](https://github.com/thirtytwointerops), our mission is to review and enhance Microsoft’s official documentation by correcting incomplete, incorrect, or outdated information.
+This repository now includes the [Wiki section](https://github.com/thirtytwointerops/kernel32/wiki), which contains the official documentation for the [Kernel32](https://www.nuget.org/packages/ThirtyTwo.Kernel32/) library.
+Changes may occur over time.

 ## 📦 Create the NuGet Package

 All libraries associated with the .NET Framework come with a pre-configured **`.nuspec`** file intended for package creation.
 To ensure the safety of developers, we have consolidated all necessary commands into a single **Batch** file.

 For the packaging process, it is imperative that the following tools are installed on the Microsoft Windows operating system:

-- [.NET Framework][tool_dotnet], required for project compilation.
+- [.NET Framework](https://dotnet.microsoft.com/pt-br/download/dotnet-framework), required for project compilation.
-- [cURL][tool_curl], used for downloading external dependencies.
+- [cURL](https://curl.se/download.html), used for downloading external dependencies.

 If all dependencies are properly installed, the following command should be executed from the root directory of the project.
-The package will be generated within the **NuGet**
+The package will be generated within the **NuGet** directory:
-directory:

 ```bash
 .\pack # or